brenoepics/mentionplugin/README.md

 ## How to install

-- Download a pre-compiled version of the plugin from <a href="https://github.com/brenoepics/MentionPlugin/releases/" target="_new">here</a>.
+- Download a pre-compiled version of the plugin [here](https://github.com/brenoepics/MentionPlugin/releases/).
 - Run the SQL script provided.
 - Move the `MentionPlugin-3.0-jar-with-dependencies.jar` file to your emulator's plugins folder and restart the emulator.